Nucleoprotein/OneTweakNG/README.md

 ## Fix the enemy scan text on resolutions over 720p (FF13 only)
 The game calls [SetScissorRect](https://docs.microsoft.com/en-us/windows/win32/api/d3d9helper/nf-d3d9helper-idirect3ddevice9-setscissorrect) using a rectangle hardcoded with the 720p coordenates.
 This correct the coordenates and rectangle size in order to fix it.

+## Reporting issues
+* Please specify what game are you talking about, post system specs, and post FF13Fix.log
+* Add a save file and steps to reproduce the issue if possible

 ## Other notes
 * This is currently not compatible with GeDoSaTo.
 * I strongly recommend forcing anisotropic filtering on your GPU driver to improve the quality of the textures.